gbinal/gbinal.github.com/pages/eclipse.md

 ## Testimonials On Why Seeing A Total Solar Eclipse Is Amazing

-Really - trust me: Read and listen to these.
+Really - trust me: read and listen to these.

 * [The splendor of totality](https://www.greatamericaneclipse.com/splendor/) - Great American Eclipse
 * [What's so awe-inspiring about solar eclipses, in one paragraph](https://www.vox.com/science-and-health/2017/7/17/15965422/solar-eclipse-2017-august-totality-awesome) - Vox